 The pace of daily life is much calmer and far from the stressful routines of Lisbon.

-Here you get to enjoy morning walks to the local market to buy fresh fruit and veggies, have your morning coffee for less a €1,00, and say good morning to your neighbours or local merchants as you stroll the cobbled streets of the picturesque centre of the city.
+Here you get to enjoy morning walks to the local market to buy fresh fruit and veggies, have your morning coffee for less a €1,00, and say good morning to your neighbors or local merchants as you stroll the cobbled streets of the picturesque center of the city.

 Things to do in Setúbal

-Sado Estuary is a wonderful place to go for a walk and in the protected natural reserve it is possible to see dolphins, storks, flamingos and ducks.
+Sado Estuary is a beautiful place to go for a walk, and in the protected natural reserve, it is possible to see dolphins, storks, flamingos, and ducks.
 Horse or canoe rides are also possible.